abobich675/Ribbit-Royale/README.md

 - In Prelobby, multiplayer frogs are shown as the user's color instead of their chosen color.
 - In Lickity Split Game, reaching the goal doesn't end the game + send you to the scoreboard screen for a few seconds.
 - In Swamp Spotting Game, some animals are facing the wrong direction in multiplayer.
-- Seemingly random white lines appear in some of the scenes.
 - Returning to the prelobby creates duplicates of the frogs.
 - Scoreboard breaks in multiplayer.